Nicaragua officials release more prisoners after crackdown

-MANAGUA, Nicaragua (AP) — Principal leaders of protests against President Daniel Ortega’s government and two prominent journalists were freed from prison Tuesday ahead of a June 18 deadline to release the last of hundreds of people the opposition considers political prisoners.
+MANAGUA, Nicaragua (AP) — Principal leaders of protests against President Daniel Ortega’s government and two prominent journalists were freed from prison before dawn Tuesday ahead of a June 18 deadline to release the last of hundreds of people the opposition considers political prisoners.

-Neighbors and friends gathered to receive the newly freed activists with Nicaraguan flags, blue and white balloons and cheers.
-Videos circulated online showing rural movement leaders Medardo Mairena and Pedro Mena, student leader Edwin Carcache and 100% Noticias journalists Miguel Mora and Lucía Pineda Ubau.
+Neighbors and friends gathered to greet the newly freed activists with Nicaraguan flags, blue and white balloons and cheers.

+Videos circulated online showed rural movement leaders Medardo Mairena and Pedro Mena, student leader Edwin Carcache and 100% Noticias journalists Miguel Mora and Lucía Pineda Ubau.

+Carcache “is very strong, came out very positive, is going to continue in the struggle and will not rest until he sees the dictatorship out” of power, said Ángel Rocha, a student who went to see the released youth.

 The releases came amid a broader move to set free people detained since last year for their role in the protests under an agreement meant to ease the country’s political standoff.